Also Known as: Alma Woodsey Thomas, Alma W. Thomas

 Washington, District of Columbia 1978

-Alma Thomas, Smithsonian American Art Museum, Gift of Vincent Melzac 1977.121.
+Laura Wheeler Waring, Portrait of Alma Thomas, ca. 1945, oil on canvas, Smithsonian American Art Museum, Gift of Vincent Melzac 1977.121.

 "What I would rather do is to paint something beautiful."
 Thomas, quoted in Foresta, A Life in Art: Alma Thomas, 1891-1978, 1981